 Shares of some top machinery companies are down at 1 p.m.: Caterpillar fell $5.29 or 5.0 percent, to $100.50.

 Shares of some top leisure companies are mixed at 1 p.m.: Carnival rose $2.06 or 4.9 percent, to $44.18.

 Shares of some top media companies are mixed at 1 p.m.: Comcast Corp. rose $.18 or .3 percent, to $57.04.

-Shares of some top consumer companies were up at the close of trading: Clorox rose $.33 or .3 percent, to $99.83.
+Shares of some top consumer companies are up at 1 p.m.: Clorox rose $1.68 or 1.7 percent, to $101.58.